Insira seu e-mail para ver a apresentação.

 This is not hype.

-When capital moves at this scale, it reshapes industries.
+Capital at this scale reshapes industries.

 First, we will see cognitive work shift from biological to silicon.
 This is a conversion of existing demand.